billgreenwald/pgltools/Test_Data/README.md

 ## Using a regular bed file

-We can treat pgl files as bed files with the fourth through sixth columns acting as annotations.
-To intersect the first anchor points, we can do:
+We can intersect a pgl file with a bed file via pgltools:
 ```
 pgltools intersect1D -a file.A.sorted.pgl -b file.B.sorted.pgl
 ```